Loum Tchaouna: Burnley

+Coventry City

+On 11 July 2026, Tchaouna signed a five-year deal with newly-promoted Coventry City for an undisclosed fee.

 International career

 Tchaouna has represented France at most levels from under-16 to under-21.
-He achieved 9 caps and scored 2 goals for the under-16 side all in friendly internationals.
-He made 5 caps for the under-17 side playing in 2020 UEFA European Under-17 Championship qualifiers, however he was omitted from the 2019 FIFA U-17 World Cup squad in Brazil.
+He achieved nine caps and scored two goals for the under-16 side all in friendly internationals.

+He made five caps for the under-17 side playing in 2020 UEFA European Under-17 Championship qualifiers, however he was omitted from the 2019 FIFA U-17 World Cup squad in Brazil.

 He got 17 caps and 7 goals for the under-19 side and was a part of the squad that reached the 2022 UEFA European Under-19 Championship semi-finals in Slovakia, eventually losing to Israel.
 Tchaouna finished as Top Scorer in the competition with four goals in four caps and was also named in the Team of the Tournament.
 He made 12 caps and 4 goals for the under-20 side all in international friendlies.
 Despite this, he couldn't force himself into the squad for the 2023 FIFA U-20 World Cup in Argentina, with France being knocked-out in the Group Stage.

 He made his debut for the under-21 side under Gérald Baticle, on 11 October 2024 in a 3–0 win over Cyprus in a 2025 UEFA European Under-21 Championship qualifier.
-He was named in the final squad for the 2025 UEFA European Under-21 Championship in Slovakia and made 4 caps as the France side were beaten in the semi-finals by Germany.
+He was named in the final squad for the 2025 UEFA European Under-21 Championship in Slovakia and made four caps, as the French side were beaten in the semi-finals by Germany.